TheButlah/slimevr_pcb/hardware/ferrous_slime/README.md

 The IMU is still a breakout board to better allow the community to experiment with different IMU options.

+## IMU Compatibility
+This board was designed to work with the following IMU breakouts, via solder jumpers that can reconfigure the board.
+- BNO08X (Aliexpress GY-BNO08X)
+- MPU-6050 (Aliexpress GY-521)
+- MPU-9250/6500 (Aliexpress GY-9250 and MPU-92/65)
+- ICM20948 3.3v (Aliexpress GY-912 and Pimoroni PIM448)

 ## Renders
 ![Front](renders/front.png)
 ![Back](renders/back.png)
 ![Schematic](schematic/ferrous_slime.svg)
 ![PCB](renders/pcb.png)

-## IMU Compatibility
-This board was designed to work with the following IMU breakouts.
-Not all have been tested, but there are solder jumpers that can reconfigure the board.
-- BNO08X
-- MPU-6050
-- MPU-9250/6500
-- ICM20948 (Assuming breakout is 3.3v *not* 1.8v)

 As always, check to make sure your particular breakout board has the pins in the right spots for this PCB!
 Not all breakouts of the same IMU have the same pins!